Descanonge/neba/docs/source/configuration.rst

          name = Float(default_value=1.)

-   From this we can access the trait instance with ``Container.name``, but it only contain the parameters used for its definition, **it does not hold any actual value**.
+   From this we can access the trait instance with ``Container.name``, but it only contains the information used for its definition, **it does not hold any actual value**.

    But if we create an **instance of the container**, when we access ``name``